 Corgis have a magical background.
 Legends say that these dogs were used by fairies and elves to pull coaches, work their cattle, and as a riding steed.

-The long bodies provide overall balance, and Pembroke Welsh Corgis have deep chests.
+The long bodies provide overall balance, and they have deep chests.
+Pembroke Welsh Corgi tails are docked.

 The coat of the Corgi is medium length, with a short but thick water-resistant undercoat and a longer and coarser outer coat that lies flat.